owlbarn/tutorial/book/optimisation/README.md

 ## Root Finding

-We have seen some examples of root finding in the Mathematical Functions` chapter.
+We have seen some examples of root finding in the Mathematical Functions chapter.
 *Root finding* is the process which tries to find zeroes or *roots* of continuous functions.
 It is not an optimisation problem, but these two topics are closely related.
 It is beneficial for users to learn about the methods used in optimisation if they understand how the root finding algorithms work, e.g. how to find the root by bracketing and how to find target in an iterative manner.

-### Bisect, Newton, Secant, and IQI

 The bisection method is a simple iterative method to find roots.
 Let's use $f(x) = x^2 = 2$ as an example.
 We know that the root of this equation is $x = \sqrt{2} = 1.4142135623\ldots$.
-To find this solution, the bisection methods works like this: we know the solution must be between `1` and `2`, so first we set `x` to the middle point $x=1.5$; since $x^2 = 2.25$ is larger than `2`, it means this `x` is too large;
+To find this solution, the bisection methods works like this: we know the solution must be between `1` and `2`, so first we set `x` to the middle point $x=1.5$;
+since $x^2 = 2.25$ is larger than `2`, it means this `x` is too large;
 so next we try $x = 1\frac{1}{4}$, which is too small; so next we try $1\frac{3}{8}$....
 Bisect is slow to converge.
 It takes about 50 iterations to reach a precision of 14 digits after the decimal point.